OndrejMarvan/OBS_DataScience/Diploma Thesis/main_seminar.md

 - `prec` (Precipitation)

 other variables:
+Soil quality
 topography maps
-Soil quality

 To share:
 - how much to submit before
-- Indeces - grape ripening (dojrzewanie winogron)
+- Indeces - grape ripening (dojrzewanie winogron) - important to consider min temperature in the case of northern Europe.
+- Introduction
+- Scope - Most probably only Europe (on the other hand I may come to interesting results in other regions, such as finding completely new countries suitable for viticulture).
+- Colletcing the data
 - ![[Pasted image 20251124173945.png]]